HRIM133 International Pastries (Experimental)

 - Assemble a variety of European cakes, Swiss roulade, and gateaux.

-Planned Sequence of Topics and/or Learning Activities:
+Planned Sequence of Topics and/or Learning Activities

 - Overview of course and objectives.
 Kitchen layout, tools, and equipment demonstration.

-- Sweet doughs – brioche, pannettone, Danish pastry, hot cross buns, English muffins.
+- Sweet doughs –- brioche, pannettone, Danish pastry, hot cross buns, English muffins.

 - Beignets, crepes, crepe desserts, cannoli, doughnuts.

-- French and international individual pastries – creole delices, capucine chocolate, othellos, nougatine parisienne, japonaise, soufflés, brezilians, conversations, napoleons, and chocolatine.
+- French and international individual pastries –- creole delices, capucine chocolate, othellos, nougatine parisienne, japonaise, soufflés, brezilians, conversations, napoleons, and chocolatine.

-- Specialty cakes and gateaux – buche de noel, sachertorte, dacquoise, gateau saint honore, feuill d'automne, gateau success, and chocolate decadence.
+- Specialty cakes and gateaux –- buche de noel, sachertorte, dacquoise, gateau saint honore, feuill d'automne, gateau success, and chocolate decadence.

-Assessment Methods for Core Learning Goals:
+Assessment Methods for Course Learning Goals

-Reference, Resource, or Learning Materials to be used by Students:
+Reference, Resource, or Learning Materials to be used by Student:

 - Professional Baking, 3rd Edition, Wayne Gisslen

-- Kitchen uniform or appropriate clothing.
+- Kitchen uniform or appropriate clothing

-- Tool box of basic tools/knives.
+- Tool box of basic tools/knives

-Review/Approval Date - Unavailable
+Review/Approval Date - Unavailable; New Core 8/2015